leje-space/MrMushroomExtraContent/README.md

 ## Compatibility

-- **Game Version**: Tested with Hollow Knight: Silksong v1.0.29315
+- Tested with **Hollow Knight: Silksong v1.0.29315**
-- **BepInEx**: Requires version 5.x
+- Requires **BepInEx 5.x**
-- **Other Mods**: Should be compatible with most mods, but conflicts may occur with other mods that modify Mister Mushroom or FSM behavior
+- Should be compatible with most mods, but conflicts may occur with other mods that modify Mister Mushroom or FSM behavior

 ## Known Issues